 While cruising Crete, the Azamara Journey anchored off Chania - an advantage of small-ship cruising, as that is not possible for large ships.
 In Chania, a day can be spent strolling around the old port exploring and shopping.
 There are many details not to be missed, and a walking tour is recommended to get maximum immersion learning about the history that includes Greek, Venetian, and Ottoman influences.

 Also included on this Greek Isles itinerary was a call to Katakolon, a 40-minute drive from Olympia.
-The Cruise Global, Connect LocalSM shore excursions tour is a great option for touring Ancient Olympia.
+The Azamara Shore Excursions tour is a great option for touring Ancient Olympia.
 Be prepared to see the ruins of the stadium, temples, and monuments located at the archaeological site and museum.

 2. Enjoy the sun, sand and surf in Mykonos and Paros.